 This report provides an overview of the work and achievements of the TravelSafe Partnership during 2021 and an update on the outcomes and successes of the GMP Transport Unit.

-Recommendations:
+RECOMMENDATIONS:

-Members are asked to note and comment on the contents of the report.
+Members are asked to note the contents of the report.